Pruvosby TELCOMA Global

 Question Format

-Multiple-choice only.
-125 questions in 240 minutes.
-Questions often present a scenario and ask which tool or technique would be used.
+Multiple-choice only — 125 questions in 240 minutes.
+Questions typically present a scenario and ask which tool or technique you'd use.
+"You need to enumerate NetBIOS shares on a target network.
+Which tool would you use?"
+That kind of thing.
+It's all about knowing your tools.

 CEH How to Prepare